wmerfalen/js-utils/README.md

-# js-utils: a useful set of functions
+# js-utils
+A collection of **composable** utility functions.
+Take what you need, and uninstall the library.
+No more bloated utility libraries.
+Did I mention, I added a minify step?

 # Motivation
 I feel like there are bits of functionality that I need to use everyday in my javascript projects.
 All the functionality I'm looking for isn't there or is inside another npm package.
-This library provides those bits of functionality.
-I am also a strong believer in *giving back to the community*.
+I **solved** the npm portion by allowing developers the option to extract only specific functions.
+This makes it so that developers are no longer tied to an NPM repo.
+Take the functions you need and uninstall the library.

 # Installation
 ```